Developing a Mobile Banking Application: Must-Have Features, Stages, and Challenges in 2023

 First Flutter banking app in Europe

-A while back, Société Générale was the first finance service group in Europe to choose Flutter cross-platform framework for one of its apps.
-Created by Surf, it provides digital finance services to the bank’s corporate clients.
-The application boasts a bright modern design and user-friendly interface that allows users to carry out banking operations in just a few taps.
+Created by Surf, the app provides digital finance services to the bank’s corporate clients.
+The application boasts a bright modern design and user-friendly interface that allows users to carry out financial operations in just a few taps.
 It has an adaptable home screen that can be adjusted according to the user’s preferences.
 The Document tab provides extensive filtering options to search documents according to date, amount, and type, as well as a tool to create new ones with templates in a few clicks.
 Thanks to Flutter, the application is built with a single iOS and Android codebase and easy to test, maintain, and scale.

 Challenges in mobile banking application development